ccmucdenver/ccm-docs/docs/updates.md

 * All clusters operate normally.
 All nodes showing as available can be used at full load.

-* Nodes math-alderaan-c[01,05,09,13,17,21,25,29] and math-alderaan-h02 are offline to reduce the maximum load and avoid potential shutdown over the weekend.
+* Nodes math-alderaan-c[01,05,09,13,17,21,25,29] are offline to reduce the maximum load and avoid potential shutdown over the weekend.
+Node math-alderaan-h02 is out for maintenance.

 ## 2022/05/27